 You can share an image of just about anything with the class using a visualiser (the clue is in the name!).
 They can record as well as demonstrate, which means teachers can also document their lessons.
 These videos can also be watched time and again by pupils, so visualisers make an excellent revision aid.

 What’s more, they don’t just support visual learners.
-They can support all the different ways pupils learn.
-For example:
+They can support all different ways pupils learn.

 The best thing about a visualiser is its flexibility.
 You can choose a specific make and model, or you can create your own using a webcam, smartphone or tablet wirelessly connected (or plugged in) to your interactive front-of-class display like ActivPanel or projector.
 Introducing a classroom visualiser like this refreshes tried and trusted teaching practices.
 What’s more, because they are easy to use, you can incorporate them into your usual teaching style without any fuss.